A Forward Backward Greedy approach for Sparse Multiscale Learning: Multiscale Approximation space

 \subsection{Multiscale Kernel}

 With the scale dependent functions $\psi^s$ across the scales belonging to the set $\mathcal{I}$, the function

-is the multiscale Kernel we target in our work.
-It should be noted here that unlike (\ref{multiscale kernel}), here the second summation goes only over the elements of $r_s$ instead of full $X$ ($|r_s| \leq n$) and only consider linearly independent functions at each scale s.
-It is important to note here that the greedy algorithm we propose, will just select a subset of the these functions to be a part of the final approximation (as for a given dataset, if the observations lie in a subspace of the space spanned by the full set of independent functions, then we don't need the full set to model our data).
-If at each scale we take this summation to n, then like \cite{opfer2006multiscale} we will have to introduce a projection operator on the weights of basis functions for enforcing uniqueness of approximation (see Lemma 2.4 in \cite{opfer2006multiscale})(this assumption simplifies the notation in our analysis).
+is the multiscale kernel we target in our work.
+It should be noted here that unlike (\ref{multiscale kernel}), here the second summation goes only over the elements of $r_s$ instead of full $X$ ($|r_s| \leq n$), where $r_s$ represents the set of indices for linearly independent functions at scale s.
+Additionally, at each scale, our proposed greedy algorithm just selects a subset of the these linearly independent functions to be a part of the final approximation (as for a given dataset, if the observations lie in a subspace of the space spanned by the full set of independent functions, then we don't need the full set to model our data).
+However, instead of defining the kernel this way (\ref{kernel2}), if we take the second summation to n for each scale, then like \cite{opfer2006multiscale} we will have to introduce a projection operator on the weights of basis functions for enforcing uniqueness of approximation (see Lemma 2.4 in \cite{opfer2006multiscale}).
+Hence using such a representation simplifies our notation.

 Here, each of our scale dependent RKHS $\mathcal{H}_s$ (to which the function $\psi^s_j$ belong to) is uniquely determined by the positive definite kernel function indexed by scale (s) as